goto-bus-stop/setup-zig/README.md

 ```

 This action caches the downloaded compilers in your repository's Actions cache by default,
 to reduce the load on the Zig Foundation's servers.
+Cached compilers are only about 60MB
+each per version/OS/architecture.

-If this is really bad for you for some
-reason you can disable the caching.
+If this is really bad for you for some reason you can disable the caching.

 ```yaml
 - uses: goto-bus-stop/setup-zig@v2